baaihealth/opi/README.md

 ```

 ## OPI dataset release
+We release the first curated OPI dataset corresponding to the 9 evaluation tasks to facilitate further research in protein biology domain.
+We are warmly welcome further improvenmet or supplement to this dataset.

 **How to access the OPI dataset?** The OPI dataset can be accessed via this link [OPI_DATA](https://drive.google.com/drive/folders/1l04jJSOb7BrlbtE9Sy9VzUHCQRtOBGiq?usp=drive_link) from Google Drive.
 Once finished downloading the **OPI_DATA** from Google Drive, please put the three subfolders, i.e., AP, KM and SU, into the **OPI_DATA** folder in this repo.